decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 ### Decentralized Identifiers

 This profile utilizes Decentralized Identifiers (DIDs) as a cryptographically verifiable identifier of the Verifier/RP and Self-Issued OP and that resolve to cryptographic key material.
-Implementations of this profile MUST support DID Method ION.

 ION DIDs can operate in both long-form and short-form.
 Implementations of this profile MUST be able to consume both long-form and short-form DIDs regardless of whether they are anchored.